oneHamidreza/Meow-Framework-MVVM/README.md

 ### Sample `Index` Api

-For example, server give this JSON response when call `/api/v1/persons` with GET method :
+For example, server gives this JSON response when we call `/api/v1/persons` with GET method :

 ```json
 [